-Thank you for visiting this site and reviewing our privacy and security statement.
-We are strongly committed to maintaining the privacy of your personal information and the security of our computer systems.
-With respect to the collection, use and disclosure of personal information, we make every effort to ensure compliance with applicable Federal law, including, but not limited to, the Privacy Act of 1974, the Paperwork Reduction Act of 1995, and the Freedom of Information Act.
+We are committed to maintaining the privacy of your personal information and the security of our computer systems.
+With respect to the collection, use and disclosure of personally identifiable information (PII), we make every effort to ensure compliance with applicable Federal law, including, but not limited to, The Privacy Act of 1974, The Paperwork Reduction Act of 1995, and The Freedom of Information Act.

-We do not collect or store personal, identifying information about you when you visit our site.
-The information we receive depends upon what you provide when visiting our site, however all information provided and generated will be lost after either closing your browser or 30 minutes of inactivity.
+We do not collect or store any personally identifiable information when you visit our site.
+The information provided only aids in identifying and presenting available benefit(s) for which a visitor may be eligible; however, all information provided and generated will be lost after either closing your browser or 30 minutes of inactivity.

 If you visit our site to read or download information, we collect and store the following information:

-- The name of the domain from which you access the Internet (for example, aol.com if you are connecting from a personal computer account).
+- The name of the domain from which you access the Internet (for example, google.com if you connect from a personal computer).

 - The date and time you access our site.

-- The Internet address of the website from which you linked directly to our site.
+- The Internet address of the website that directly linked you to our site.

 If you identify yourself by sending an e-mail containing personal information:

 To protect your privacy, we ask that you do not send us personal information, as we are not able to respond to case specific inquiries.
 We may forward your e-mail to other government employees who are better able to respond to you.
 If you wish to file a request under the Freedom of Information Act (FOIA), instructions are provided on the U.S. Department of Labor’s FOIA page.